loomsen/map-rpms/README.md

-omniscale-rpms
+map-rpms
 ==============

-RPMs for the omniscale projects imposm3 and mapproxy
+RPMs for imposm3 and mapproxy